Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 **Corrective action:** Grant the exact node, review inherited deny rules, and reconnect or refresh the menu snapshot.
 Do not treat a visible item as authorization.

-**Relevant permission:** Place, edit/force-refresh, delete, diagnostics, and webhook test are independent server checks.
+**Relevant permission:** Menu, place, edit, refresh, delete, diagnostics, and webhook test are independent server checks.

 ## Cannot place or edit a display